betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 *[NORMAL, HIGH]*

  Sets how aggressive/steep the cutoff is.
 Steeper cutoff adds more delay compared to less steep one.
-Boris states: "The gyro doesnt need a very steep cut if you ask me on a descent setup, while dterm is the one what needs more filtering".
+Boris states: "The gyro doesn't need a very steep cut if you ask me on a descent setup, while dterm is the one what needs more filtering".

 ### The following CLI commands are Per PROFILE so can be different in each Profile.